LuisBosquez/azure-cosmos-db-graph-working-guides/graph-backend-json.md

     * `partitionKey`: key-value pair that stores the partitioning key of the **Edge itself**.
 This property name and value will be inherited from the **source Vertex** object.
     * For more information, please visit the [Graph Partitioning topic](https://docs.microsoft.com/en-us/azure/cosmos-db/graph-partitioning).
 * The following are system properties – automatically added by Cosmos DB.
 They shouldn’t be modified manually: `_rid`, `_self`, `_etag`, `_attachments` and `_ts`.

+## Caveats
+A JSON document that is structured in a way that isn't consistent with the format specified above will result in properties not being recognized by the Gremlin engine.

 # Using Multi-model